threedslider/blackdot-b/Readme.md

 **Warning**

-This repo is in wip, so I am completing to all source code soon, so stay tuned for more coming stuffs.
+This repo is in wip, so I am completing to all source code step by step and soon or later will be avaible in the github, so stay tuned for more coming stuffs.

 Introduction